chef-boneyard/chef-rfc/new/chefstyle.md

 ## Specification

-https://github.com/chef/chefstyle provides a rubocop configuration that can be applied to any ruby projects.
-The community should arrive, via pull requests to `chefstyle`, at a set of style checks that can be enforced (via travis, etc) on any community maintained ruby projects.
+https://github.com/chef/chefstyle provides a rubocop configuration that is intended to be applied to chef/chef and related projects, such as chef/ohai, and chef/mixlib-*.
+The community should arrive, via pull requests to `chefstyle`, at a set of style checks that can be enforced (via travis, etc) on chef community maintained ruby projects.

 Chefstyle, by default, disables all rubocop cops, providing a clean sheet for us to build upon.
+PRs to enable rules should be accompanied with a PR to chef/chef demonstrating the feasibility of enabling the rule and to allow discussion of actual changes.

 This style checker is not intended for use with cookbooks, which have different requirements.